Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/tutorial.rst

 	Total unique spacers: 242
 	Total unique arrays: 22

 Note that ``cctk blast`` identifies a different number of spacers and a different number of arrays than ``cctk minced`` did.
-(242 vs 244 and 22 vs 21 when run without using ``-s``).
+(326 vs 327 and 28 vs 27 when run without using ``-s``).
 A description of the differences between the two approaches that lead to these different outputs can be found in the :ref:`minced-blast-comp` section below.

 ``cctk blast`` can also use a SNP threshold to consider slightly different spacers to be the same, just like with ``cctk minced``.
 In addition, as most of the running time of ``cctk minced`` is spent running ``blastn`` using a BLASTdb followed by lots of ``blastdbcmd``, we can improve running time by using multiple threads for those two steps with ``-t``

 .. code-block:: shell

-	# Omit -t if you are on a computer with only 1 thread
+	# Won't work if you are on a computer with only 1 thread
+	# We're including the time command to get running time information

+	# 1 thread as we did above
+	$ time cctk blast -d Blastdb/assembly_db -r example_repeats.fna -o Blast_CRISPRs/ -p "ERR\d+" -s 2 -t 1
+	Total unique spacers: 326
+	Total unique arrays: 28

+	real    0m23.217s
+	user    0m3.917s
+	sys     0m1.190s

+	# 2 threads
-	$ cctk blast -d Blastdb/assembly_db -r example_repeats.fna -o Blast_CRISPRs/ -p "ERR\d+" -s 2 -t 2
+	$ time cctk blast -d Blastdb/assembly_db -r example_repeats.fna -o Blast_CRISPRs/ -p "ERR\d+" -s 2 -t 2
+	Total unique spacers: 326
+	Total unique arrays: 28

+	real    0m15.294s
+	user    0m3.720s
+	sys     0m1.232s

+	# 4 threads
+	$ time cctk blast -d Blastdb/assembly_db -r example_repeats.fna -o Blast_CRISPRs/ -p "ERR\d+" -s 2 -t 4
+	Total unique spacers: 326
+	Total unique arrays: 28

+	real    0m9.694s
+	user    0m3.395s
+	sys     0m1.261s

+As you can see in the example above showing run times on my computer ("real" is the actual running time), increasing the number of threads used can improve runtimes and is especially helpful if you are running ``cctk blast`` on a large number of assemblies

 ``cctk blast`` produces the same kind of outputs as ``cctk minced``.
 We can see the list of output files produced by each tool as a sort of table, with the ``cctk minced`` output in the left column and ``cctk blast`` output in the right column.
 The following command lists the contents of each output directory in separate columns with the name of the ``cctk`` tool that produced them as column headers: